arunasurya/bisqtransifex/translationguidelines.md

 ## Compensation

 Currently, translations/reviews for the following languages are compensated: Spanish, Portuguese (Brazil and Portugal), French, Russian, German, Chinese (Mandarin and traditional), Japanese, Persian, Thai and Vietnamese.

+If a language that is currently not part of the core group becomes a core language, then the past translations and reviews for that language are compensated.

 ### Rates